JPX Dashboard

 Aircraft Noise Levels

 Estimated noise for each flight is derived from EASA/FAA Part 36 type-certification data — the internationally standardized noise measurement that every certified aircraft must undergo.
-Each aircraft type has a published reference noise level measured at a standard distance (typically 1,000 feet / 304.8 meters).
+Each aircraft type has published reference noise levels measured during certification flight tests at three standardized points defined by 14 CFR Part 36: a lateral (sideline) point 450 meters from the runway centerline, a flyover point 6,500 meters from the start of takeoff roll, and an approach point 2,000 meters from the runway threshold.
+JPXWatch's propagation model uses a reference distance of 1,000 feet (304.8 meters) for its attenuation calculations, applying geometric spreading and atmospheric absorption from that baseline.
 JPXWatch maintains an EASA-derived noise profile mapping for 47 ICAO aircraft type codes, covering the helicopter, jet, and fixed-wing types most commonly observed at KJPX.
 Aircraft types not present in the mapping receive a category-average estimate based on whether they are classified as helicopter, jet, or fixed-wing.

 Important: These are certified reference values, not field measurements.
 Actual noise at any given moment depends on aircraft condition, engine power setting, atmospheric conditions, terrain, and other factors that a type-certification number cannot capture.